djh1997/proj324/docs/index.md

 ## Frame

-The frame was cut by a laser cut since this would be more cost and time effective.
+The frame was cut by a laser cutter since this would be more cost and time effective.
 Also glasses frames tend to be fairly 2-dimensional.
 In the following image you can see the design iterations.

 ![image](frame/devcycle.png)